12 Top-Rated Attractions & Things to Do in Montpellier

-The best place to begin touring Montpellier is at the historic center, known as L'Écusson, a conglomeration of atmospheric medieval quarters.
+At the heart of Montpellier is L'Écusson, a conglomeration of atmospheric medieval quarters.
 Within this tangle of winding pedestrian streets, visitors can explore art galleries, shop at artisan boutiques, stop at sidewalk cafés, visit exquisite churches, and dine at traditional restaurants.
 Getting lost among the narrow cobblestone lanes only adds to the experience of surprising discoveries.

 For many travelers, another selling point of Montpellier is the balmy Mediterranean weather.
 The city boasts an average of 300 sunny days annually.
 Plus, just 30 kilometers away, the Plage de l'Espiguette (considered one of the best beaches in France) offers a dreamy seaside escape.

-For more sightseeing ideas, read our list of the top things to do in Montpellier.
+Learn about the best places to visit in this lively historic city with our list of the top attractions and things to do in Montpellier.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 This grand public square is the heart of Montpellier, a center of activity that is busy from daytime until late hours in the evening.
 The Place de la Comédie is fondly called "l'Oeuf" ("The Egg") because of its elliptical shape.
 In the middle of the square stands the emblematic Fontaine des Trois Grâces (Three Graces statue).